Humboldt-Penguin/redplanet/docs/src/home/about/contributing.md

 ---
 ### [1.2] Install Project Locally

-Run `just sync-venv` (or `uv sync --all-extras --all-groups`) to sync the project's environment (`.venv/`) with exact dependencies in the lockfile (`uv.lock`).
-This will also install `redplanet` in editable mode, so you can make changes to the code and see them reflected immediately.
+Run `just sync-venv` (which calls `uv sync --all-extras --all-groups` under the hood) to sync the project's environment (`.venv/`) with exact dependencies in the lockfile (`uv.lock`).
+This will also install `redplanet` in editable mode (corresponding to `pip install -e .`), so you can make changes to the code and see them reflected immediately.
 If `.venv/` doesn't exist, it will be created.

 &nbsp;